New Sunderland Bridge Project, United Kingdom

 "The design won the first prize in RIBA for the New River Wear Crossing Competition among 35 participants in September 2005."

-The total road length including bridge span will be 3.2km.
+The total road length including bridge span would be 3.2km.
 Ownership of lands has been secured.
 The proposal includes six highway linkages to the bridge and development of about 41 acres of the site.
-The project will also include landscaping and engineering works, and improvements to A19 Interchange and Wessington Way.
+The project also included landscaping and engineering works, and improvements to A19 Interchange and Wessington Way.

-It will be a new route into the central city by connecting European Way in Pallion on the south with Wessington Way, Castletown on the north side of the river.
-The new bridge will provide a direct connection to the City Centre from the A19 and A1231 routes.
+It would be a new route into the central city by connecting European Way in Pallion on the south with Wessington Way, Castletown on the north side of the river.
+The new bridge would provide a direct connection to the City Centre from the A19 and A1231 routes.
 The council chose the route following a public consultation in 2005.
-The project will have a potential to create 11,000 new jobs and many other economic benefits.
+The project was expected to create 11,000 new jobs and many other economic benefits.

 Contractors